 Certified Diabetes Educators (CDEs)

 Salem Health employs certified diabetes educators across the continuum of care to serve as a resource to nursing staff, providers, and other health care professionals caring for patients with diabetes.
 Our CDE team consists of a CNS, NPs, Registered nurses, and Registered Dietitians working in Community Health, Primary Care, Emergency Room, Inpatient care areas and the outpatient diabetes education center.
-The inpatient glycemic management team supports patients during their hospital stay and through the first 60 days following hospital discharge; the Diabetes CNS provides management, consultation, and education for complex inpatients; the Diabetes Navigators provide specialized community case management services; Primary Care clinics include CDEs in their care teams; and the Education Center provides one-on-one and classroom training in blood glucose monitoring,meal planning, and exercise and lifestyle changes to help those with diabetes work toward effective self-management.
+The inpatient glycemic management team supports patients during their hospital stay; the Diabetes CNS provides management, consultation, and education for complex inpatients; the Diabetes Navigators provide specialized community case management services; Primary Care clinics include CDEs in their care teams; and the Education Center provides one-on-one and classroom training in blood glucose monitoring,meal planning, and exercise and lifestyle changes to help those with diabetes work toward effective self-management.